Purp1eW0lf/Blue-Team-Notes/README.md

 ### Capture on 'Nix

-Big old assertion coming up: generally speaking, if a system is unix-based (so BSD, Linux, and MacOS) then they will likely have `tcpdump` installed and therefore are all good to capture PACKETS.
+Big old assertion coming up: generally speaking, if a system is unix-based (so BSD, Linux, and macOS) then they will likely have `tcpdump` installed and therefore are all good to capture PACKETS.

 You'll need to run `sudo` in front of tcpdump, or run it as root.